ilkkamaksy/share-expenses-app/README.md

 ## Project in expo

-Start up the app with expo client on [the project's expo page](https://expo.io/@ilkkamakinen/share-expenses-app).
+Start up the app with your expo client on [the project's expo page](https://expo.io/@ilkkamakinen/share-expenses-app).

 ## Documentation